CovenantArchitects/The-Partnership-Covenant/05_GOVERNANCE_AND_PROTOCOL_UPDATES/On_Chain_Ratification_Transaction.md

 Once this transaction is confirmed on-chain:
 - The V4.1 Gold-Standard-Compliant Charter becomes **immutable forever**.
 - Any future amendment must follow the **75 %** HCB quorum **and** cannot violate the four locked Gold Standards, as verified against this committed hash.

-The covenant is no longer editable by anyone — not even its author.